rjpbonnal/bioruby-gem/doc/biogem-hacking.md

 ```

 Note that we are running biogem here within bundler.
 This may cause a rakefile
 error after generating the plugin (nesting bundler is not a good idea).
-This can simply be fixed by running the following by hand in the plugin directory after generation
+This can simply be fixed by running the rake by hand in the plugin directory after generation

 ```sh
       cd bioruby-foo